Orange County Premises Liability Lawyer

 Contact an Experienced Attorney in Orange County

 The team of lawyers at Hicks Law Firm helps people injured on another’s property get the compensation they deserve.
-Our premises liability lawyers serve all of Orange County including Costa Mesa, Irvine, Tustin and all local cities.
+Our premises liability lawyers serve all of Orange County including Costa Mesa, Anaheim, Irvine, Tustin and all local cities.
 Our clients receive dedicated attention, and we forcefully advocate for them so they obtain the MAXIMUM compensation available.

 We are paid on a contingency fee basis, so we only get paid if your case settles or your trial succeeds.
 Call us at 949-541-9944 or complete our online contact form today to discuss your case.